Translators without Borders

 Language data for Nicaragua

-The Nicaraguan Census survey accounted for all people who spoke an indigenous language, making no difference between first, second or third language speakers.
-The total number of speakers represented here does not account for the actual number of primary or exclusive speakers of indigenous languages.
+The Nicaraguan Census survey accounted for all people who spoke an Indigenous language, making no difference between first, second or third language speakers.
+The total number of speakers represented here does not account for the actual number of primary or exclusive speakers of Indigenous languages.
+The wording of questions asked in the census makes it impossible to verify whether any sections of the population are monolingual in languages other than Spanish.

 Curated datasets